argoproj/argo-events/docs/setup/gcp-pub-sub.md

           namespace: argo-events
         type: Opaque

-3. Create the gateway by running the following command,

-        kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/gateways/gcp-pubsub.yaml

-4. Create the event source by running the following command.
+1. Create the event source by running the following command.

            kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/event-sources/gcp-pubsub.yaml

-5. Inspect the gateway pod logs to make sure the gateway was able to subscribe to the topic specified in the event source to consume messages.
+1. Inspect the event-source pod logs to make sure it was able to subscribe to the topic.

-6. Create the sensor by running the following command,
+1. Create the sensor by running the following command,

            kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/sensors/gcp-pubsub.yaml

-7. Publish a message from GCP PubSub console.
+1. Publish a message from GCP PubSub console.

-8. Once a message is published, an argo workflow will be triggered.
+1. Once a message is published, an argo workflow will be triggered.
 Run `argo list` to find the workflow.

 ## Troubleshoot
 Please read the [FAQ](https://argoproj.github.io/argo-events/FAQ/).